philbishop/virtual-nvr/README.md

 ## Installation

 ### Raspberry Pi OS Requirements
-The software requires a 64bit version of bullseye, preferably running on a Pi 4 but has also works on the Raspberry Pi 3B+
+The software requires a 64bit version of bullseye, preferably running on a Pi 4 but also works on the Raspberry Pi 3B+

 ### Linux OS Requirement
 This software requires an Intel/AMD 64bit processor to run.